wds4/DCoSL/examples/open-bazaar-rating-criteria-for-listings.md

 }
 ```

+Lists 1 and 2 are each farmed out to user communities using standard DCoSL methods.

-Vendors assign any given listing to one or more categories, using the context cryptographic identifier.
+With list 1 having been curated, vendors assign any given listing to one or more categories, using the cryptographic identifier for each category.

 A unique list of rating criteria can now be associated to each category, and this list can be curated using the DCoSL method.
 For example:

 The category `smartphones` could have rating criteria: `battery life` and `durability`.

-Rating criteria are inherited down the context tree.
+Rating criteria are inherited down the category tree.
 For example, the criteria for the category of smatphones would be inherited by the subcategory of iPhones.